-- ➤ Call the pupil's parent/carer on the morning of the first day of unexplained absence to ascertain the reason.
-An absence message will also be sent via Edulink. - > Identify whether the absence is approved or not - ➤ Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - Call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
-If the school cannot reach any of the pupil's emergency contacts, the school may, where considered necessary, carry out a home visit to the pupil's address, inform relevant outside agencies, contact the police etc - ➤ In the instance of continued unauthorised absence that are not requested leave of absence, School can request a Notice to Improve from GCC to be issued to parents.
+- Call the pupil's parent/carer on the morning of the first day of unexplained absence to ascertain the reason.
+An absence message will also be sent via Edulink. - Identify whether the absence is approved or not - Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained - this will be no later than 5 working days after the session - Call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
+If the school cannot reach any of the pupil's emergency contacts, the school may, where considered necessary, carry out a home visit to the pupil's address, inform relevant outside agencies, contact the police etc - In the instance of continued unauthorised absence that are not requested leave of absence, School can request a Notice to Improve from GCC to be issued to parents.
 This will be considered for 10 instances of unauthorised absence within a 10-week period.
-Parents will be required to show improvement to a pupil's attendance or a fine can be issued by GCC.
+This includes persistent lateness past registration cut off resulting in a U mark, O marks recorded for unauthorised absence and N where no reason has been provided.
+Parents will be required to show improvement to a pupil's attendance within a specified time-frame or a Penalty Notice can be issued by GCC. - During a period where a Notice to Improve is in place, evidence of a GP appointment in support of illness will be requested.